 Our business requires a substantial amount of capital.
-We may acquire additional capital from the issuance of senior securities or other indebtedness, the issuance of additional shares of our common stock, the issuance of warrants or subscription rights to purchase certain of our securities, or from securitization transactions or through SBIC LP's SBA debentures.
+We may acquire additional capital from the issuance of additional senior securities or other indebtedness, the issuance of additional shares of our common stock, the issuance of warrants or subscription rights to purchase certain of our securities, or from securitization transactions or through SBA debentures.
 However, we may not be able to raise additional capital in the future on favorable terms or at all.
-We may issue debt securities or preferred securities, which we refer to collectively as "senior securities," and we may borrow money from banks, through SBA debentures or other financial institutions, up to the maximum amount permitted by the 1940 Act.
-The 1940 Act permits us to issue senior securities or incur indebtedness only in amounts permissible under the asset coverage ratio, as defined in the 1940 Act, exclusive of the SBA debentures pursuant to our SEC exemptive relief.
-Our ability to pay dividends or issue additional senior securities would be restricted if our assets coverage ratio were not met.
-If the value of our assets declines, we may be unable to satisfy this test.
-If that happens, we may be required to liquidate a portion of our indebtedness at a time when such sales may be disadvantageous, which could materially damage our business.
+We may issue additional debt securities or preferred securities, which we refer to collectively resent or securities," and we may borrow money from banks, through the SBA debenture program or other financial institutions, up to the maximum amount permitted by the 1940 Act.
+The 1940 Act permits us to issue senior securities or incur indebtedness only in amounts permissible under the asset coverage definition in the 1940 Act, exclusive of the SBA debentures pursuant to our SEC exemptive relief.
+Our ability to pay distributions or issue additional senior securities would be restricted if our asset coverage requirements were not met.
+If the value of our assets decline, we may be unable to satisfy this test.
+If the talpones, we may be required to liquidate a portion of our investments and repay a portion of our investments.